websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/introduction-to-data-providers.md

 ### Timeout

-This is the time (in ms) to allow the REST service call to process before aborting the request, if a response is not returned.
+The time (in ms) to allow the REST service call to process before aborting the request, if a response is not returned.

 ### Inputs